 Can I make the burgers ahead of time?
 You can make/form the burgers ahead and put them in an airtight container in the fridge until ready to make them.
 Just take them out of the fridge 30 minutes before grilling.

 How do I get a nice shaped burger when grilling it?
 Nothing is worse than a hockey puck burger that is so hard.
 By placing an indentation in the center of the burger (very light touch) the burger will keep its flat shape and not turn into a ball when cooking.

 What other toppings could I offer with the green chili aioli for a burger topping?
 Additional toppings for this burger would be a fried egg and bacon!

 Can I use the Green Chili Aioli on anything else?
 Yes!
-It the green chili sauce works on so many things!
+The green chili sauce works on so many things!
 I’ us it in a corn salad recipe that works great for summer BBQ’s but it also works great as a dip for parties with veggies!
-You can also use it as a dip for baked chicken wings or to serve along side fries or homemade onion rings.
+You can also use it as a dip for baked chicken wings or to serve alongside fries or homemade onion rings.